publiccodenet/about/organization/roadmap.md

 * Shape the governance and financial structure of the organization
 * Commit time, resources and codebases to support the development of the organization and its activities

-This phase is over when: when there is a member base willing to commit resources and finances for phase 2
+This phase is over when: there is a member base willing to commit resources and finances for phase 2

 ## Phase 2: Building a scalable organization